Pectoralis Major Repair Overview

 The pectoralis major muscle, more commonly known as the “pec,” is a large muscle located on the chest wall.
 The powerful muscle plays an important role in shoulder function by providing internal rotation (rotating the joint toward the body) and adduction (bringing the arm towards the body).
 An injury to the muscle or its associated tendon can occur during a heavy lifting activity that requires contraction.
 When an injury occurs, patients often report chest muscle pain located at the pectoral muscle’s attachment site at the front of the upper arm.
 Many patients suffering from this shoulder injury will require a surgical repair.
-Dr. Peter Millett, an internationally recognized shoulder specialist and orthopedic surgeon, specializes in surgical pectoralis major repair designed to return full joint function after an injury.
+Dr. Peter Millett, an internationally recognized shoulder surgeon, specializes in surgical pectoralis major repair designed to return full joint function after an injury.

 The pectoralis major is a very powerful muscle that is critical for maximum strength in labor intensive workers, athletes and active individuals.
 Tears most commonly occur in weight lifting (bench press) and contact sports.
 The pectoral muscle originates from two points, the clavicle (collarbone) and the sternum (breastbone).
 The pectoralis major tendon is formed where these two points join together.

 Are you a candidate for a pectoralis major repair?